Speak Your Truth

 Either way, the body knows when we are lying to ourselves.
 When we are acting out of incongruence.
 When we are being someone who we are not.

 It is time for us to stand up straight and speak our truths.
-To claim who we truly are and to step out into the light.
+To declare who we truly are, reclaim our power, and to step out into the light.
 To be witnessed and bear witness.
+To call out bullshit lies and propaganda.
+To fight false narratives.
+To rail against executive orders that skip the processes of the law and drive us swiftly into the dark belly of fäscísm.

 And you can do this through healing traumas —both known and unknown— and building nervous system resilience.